 We thoroughly discussed what Building Information Modelling (BIM) is in a previous post but for clarity of this article, the ideal BIM software is capable of representing the physical and intrinsic properties of a building as an object-oriented model tied to a database (Bergin, 2011).
 Most modern BIM can render engines, optimize feature specific taxonomy and program environment to build model components, and ambition to do more.

 Modern BIM models are 3D with orthographic 2D plans that also come with section and elevation views.
 As an infrastructure project develops, project drawings and changes are correspondingly adjusted with each change in the model.
-A building information model can be designed in a software that may or may not be parametric.
-Parametric being an algorithm-based process that allows for the expression of parameters and rules that, together, define, encode and clarify the relationship between design intent and design response (Jabi, 2013).
+A building information model can be designed in software that may or may not be parametric.
+Parametric is an algorithm-based process that allows for the expression of parameters and rules that, together, define, encode and clarify the relationship between design intent and design response (Jabi, 2013).

 Parametric modelling enables the constraint features to be created such as the height of a horizontal level, which then can be linked to the height of a specific set of walls, parametrically adjusted with each other.
 This creates a geometry-tied dynamic database model.
 This evolution gave a solution to the absence of computable information that was discussed in this article.